Koh Jum - An Island A World Away

 The beach has plenty of space to lay down your towel to soak the rays, as well as gorgeous blue waters for swimming and snorkelling.
 There are also a couple of resorts nearby with at least one offering food and drinks on the beach.

 If you walk down Sunset Beach you can’t help but notice a fantastical structure sitting out in the surf.
-Perched atop a rock, and looking like the lovechild of a treehouse and a hurricane, precariously sits a Ghibli-like house.
+Perched atop a rock, and looking like the lovechild of a treehouse and a hurricane, sits a precarious, Ghibli-like house.
 Legend has it that this was built by a local eccentric, and we did hear that you could stay there overnight.
-But when we visited, there was no sign of the eccentric and with its walls open to the waves it didn’t look as though anyone had stayed there recently.
+But when we visited, there was no sign of the eccentric and, with its walls open to the waves, it didn’t look as though anyone had stayed there recently!

 A ramshakle structure of drifwood ropes and fishing buoys sits in the water off of Sunset Beach Koh Jum